yousiftouma/cygni-talent-deploy/readme.md

    (Tip: to actually see that a new version has been deployed, you can edit `index.js`)

 1. Upload .ssh/deploy and .ssh/known_hosts as github secrets.
-   Settings -> Secrets -> Environment Secrets
+   Settings -> Secrets -> New repository secret

    Select appropriate names for the secrets such as `SSH_PRIVATE_KEY` and `SSH_KNOWN_HOSTS`.

 1. Create a new basic github action that imports secrets and executes the deploy script.
+Remember to change <SERVER_IP> to your server's IP.
+Var ska detta in, EXAKT alltså!
+TODO Vi borde väl ta bort den existerande workflowen också?

    ```yaml
    - name: Deploy